Skip to main content

 Amount

-AED 160-230
+AED 200-280

 Notes

-Visa fee + insurance + photos
+Visa fee + insurance + photo

-1. 1Gather all required documents using the checklist in Section 3 above.
+1. 1Gather and scan all required documents using the checklist in Section 3 above.
 Start with the items that take longest to obtain — particularly your bank statement (request an original stamped statement from your bank, which may take 1 to 2 business days) and your employer NOC or employment letter (which must be signed by an authorised signatory).

-7. 7Return to the Royal Thai Embassy on the specified collection date to collect your passport with the visa sticker.
-Check the visa immediately upon receipt — verify your name, passport number, visa validity dates, number of entries, and permitted stay duration are all correct.
+6. 6Check the issued e-Visa immediately — verify your name, passport number, validity dates, number of entries, and permitted stay are all correct.

 Common Issues and Tips for Nigerian Thailand Visa Applicants